SaidRasinlic/student_registration_system/README.md

 This Ruby on Rails project is aimed at building a web application for managing student registrations.
 The system allows educational institutions or organizations to efficiently handle the registration process for students, providing a convenient platform for both administrators and students.

 > P.S.
 This project can and should be upgraded, as not all functionality is implemented, but rather it is a great template for future reference created by myself by using Turbo Frame and Turbo Stream technologies.
+Please note that some of data are hardcoded.

 ## Screenshots
 <!-- ![Desktop Snapshot](./app/assets/images/Turbo-Dashboard.png) -->